General classification in the Tour de France: Record days in yellow

 The rider who has most worn the yellow jersey is the Belgian Eddy Merckx, who wore it 96 days.
 Only five other riders have worn it more than 50 days: Bernard Hinault, Miguel Induráin, Chris Froome, Jacques Anquetil and Tadej Pogačar.
 Until his records were revoked in 2012 due to disqualification by reason of doping, Lance Armstrong was in 2nd with 83.

 Greg LeMond won the tour three times, Laurent Fignon won it twice and Joop Zoetemelk won it once, each of them have spent 22 days in the race lead.

-Among active riders Froome is in the lead with 59, Tadej Pogačar has 54, Jonas Vingegaard has 27, Julian Alaphilippe, 18 and Geraint Thomas, 15.
+Among active riders Tadej Pogačar is in the lead with 71, Jonas Vingegaard has 27 and Julian Alaphilippe, 18.

 The rider to wear the Jersey in the most tours is Hinault with 8, which was every Tour he entered.
-Merckx, André Darrigade and Fabian Cancellara wore it in 6 and Indurain, Anquetil and Zoetemelk wore it in 5 Tours.
+Merckx, Pogačar, André Darrigade and Fabian Cancellara wore it in 6 and Indurain, Anquetil and Zoetemelk wore it in 5 Tours.

 The greatest number of riders to wear the jersey in a single edition of Le Tour de France is eight, which happened in 1958 and 1987.